New for 2021, The Christmas Carrolls should be on every child’s wishlist this year! We chatted to author Mel Taylor-Bessent to learn more.

 The story addresses the challenges of fitting in to a society that is not always accepting of those who are different.
 Using Christmas as the lens through which to examine cultural differences ensures it remains light-hearted while simultaneously making it accessible to its audience.

-And while a thread of pre-teen angst is definitely present, the use of humor provides the perfect undertone with which to address an ever-growing issue within society.
+And while a thread of pre-teen angst is definitely present, the use of humour provides the perfect undertone with which to address an ever-growing issue within society.

 And trust me, when it comes to Christmas, the Carrolls know what they’re doing!
 Their house jumps off the pages and immediately into your imagination with author Mel Taylor-Bessent’s gorgeous writing.
 You almost feel as though you are standing inside their house with the fire blazing, the fairy lights twinkling and tinsel everywhere you turn.